Summer is Coming to Madrid – 6 Things I’m excited about this summer

-(The usual thing for expats to do is work at a summer camp in some godawful town somewhere.
+(The usual thing for expats to do is work at a summer camp in some tiny town somewhere in Extremadura.
 Never done it.
 Try it out and leave me a comment, though… I’d be happy to hear about your experience.)

 2. Sweating like a pig at night.